To change your screen name(or anything else on your profile) click here.

 Thanks for your cooperation.

 Psoriatic Arthritis (PsA) is a type of inflammatory arthritis which affects people who suffer from the chronic skin condition, psoriasis.

 Common symptoms of psoriatic arthritis include pain, swelling, or stiffness in one or more joints that are red or warm to the touch.
-Person with psoriatic arthritis also experiences pain in and around the feet and ankles, especially tendinitis in the Achilles tendon or Plantar fasciitis in the sole of the foot and in the area of the Sacrum (the lower back, above the tailbone).
+Persons with psoriatic arthritis also experience pain in and around the feet and ankles, especially tendonitis in the Achilles tendon or Plantar fasciitis in the sole of the foot and in the area of the Sacrum (the lower back, above the tailbone).
 Changes to the nails, such as pitting or separation from the nail bed also occurs.

 This is a place to try to get answers to questions.
 Before posting a question try typing the keyword in the Search box located in the upper right corner and press Enter.
 See if past discussions can answer your questions.
 Try it.
 Thanks!

 So, I have a new dermatologist.
 She looked at my nails and hiney and was like "Yeah, this is psoriasis and you have psoriatic arthritis.
 Why is your rheumatologist so afraid of commitment?"
 LOLDang, I am so glad to finally be out of DX purgatory.
 Continue

 2 questions:1.
 How many hours do you work weekly for an employer?2.
 How has PsA changed your overall ability to work?I have been able to keep up with working about 55-60 hours a week for my various employers over the years.
 I've had PsA for about 25…Continue

 Hello Everyone.I am here to share my journey with medical marijuana in Canada.
 I have just been issued a prescription for this treatment and would like to share the experience with all of you.
 This way you can be informed on the option, and the…Continue